Home

 ...

-// implementing the single/double-sided feature
+// Implementing the single/double-sided feature

 if (dotProduct(dir, N) > 0 && isSingleSided)

-return false; // back-facing surface
+return false; // The surface is back-facing

 ...